mavenlink/alaska/README.md

 4. The node interperater is then executed with this tempory file as the argument, and the standard output of that process is delivered back to the sprockets system
 5. Sprockets continues with this process for each remaining file, invoking the /usr/bin/node process for each file to be compiled.

-To break this down into laymens terms, it means that for every gallon of oil (compiled coffeescript) we want to pull out of the ground, we have to send a truck, with its out drill setup out to the location.
-It should be immediatly appearant that this approach will begin to be slower especially as more and more coffeescript is being produced.
+To break this down into laymens terms, it means that for every gallon of oil (compiled coffeescript) we want to pull out of the ground, we have to send a truck, with its own drill, out to the location.
+It should be immediately apparent that this approach will begin to be slower especially as more and more coffeescript is being produced.

 ## ExecJS::Alaska